Heroes of Midhgardhur

 Dvergar (Dwarves) – A rarely-seen race of smiths and warriors who dwell in underground kingdoms.
 Some occasionally venture into the world of humans to seek fortune and adventure.
 Their homelands are deep beneath the mountains of the world (and, it is said, in realms beyond the mortal world)

 Ethellingar – The Ethellings are humans distantly related to the Northern humans.
 They left their poor lands around the Danir centuries ago and conquered island of Prytania, renaming it Ethelland (“the Noble Land”) and themselves “Ethellingar” (“the Noble People”).
-Their capital is at Lundun
+Their greatest city is at Thamesburg, also known as “Lundun”. . .

 Gautar – A nation of Northern humans who hail from Gautland.
 They have a proud tradition of monster-slayers and heroes.
 It is said that the Gautar conquer monsters as the Danir conquer other men.
 The Gautar share ancient ties with the Sviar, but are less conservative